Table of Contents

 What is the difference between first person and third person limited?

-First person uses "I" and is narrated directly by a character within the story, providing subjective insight.
-Third person limited is told externally but confined to one character’s perspective, maintaining distance but sharing internal thoughts.
+First person uses I and is narrated directly by a character.
+Third person limited uses third-person pronouns but still restricts the narration to one character’s perceptions and feelings.

 What are the 3 types of point of view?

-The main types are first person, second person, and third person.
-Within third person, limited and omniscient are common variants, with limited focusing on one character’s internal experience.
+The most common are first person, second person, and third person.
+Within third person, you’ll often see limited and omniscient as the two major variants.

 What is an example of limited point of view?